enfabrica/enkit/scripts/gee.md

 standard and well-supported workflow.  "gee" is also an instructional tool: by showing each command as it executes, gee helps users learn git.

-1. foo bar:

-2. bee boo:

-    testing
-    a code
-    block

-3. what what

 ## Features:

 Uses the "worktree" feature so that: